-Teamplify integrates with the tools your team's already using.
+Integrate Teamplify with the tools that your team already uses.
 You can connect any number of integrations to your Teamplify workspace.
-If you want to, you can even mix cloud and on-premise integrations.
+You can also mix cloud and on-premise integrations.

-We also support on-premise integrations, which can’t be used as authentication providers.
+We also support on-premises integrations, which can't be used as authentication providers.
 Though all other features are fully supported, you won't be able to log in to Teamplify via these services.

 |Data being analyzed|